 If you need to request a reasonable accommodation because of a disability or on-the-job injury, please follow the procedure set forth in our EEO Grievance Procedure.
-We will Blount County Sheriff's Office Human Resources Rules and Regulations Manual Introduction (Reviewed 01/30/2020, 03/01/2022, Approved by County Commission 05/21/2020)
+We will Blount County Sheriff's Office Human Resources Rules and Regulations Manual Introduction discuss the matter with you, investigate your request and attempt, to the extent possible, to reasonably accommodate you.

+(Reviewed 01/30/2020, 03/01/2022, Approved by County Commission 05/21/2020)